fChristenson/spa-vs-site/readme.md

 Sometimes we can't show the same information to every user.
 When this happens we need to consider if we can use the same html and just update the information on the page.

-Perfect use cases for this options are:
+Perfect use cases for this option are:

 * A web shop
 * A learning platform
-* A video streaming platform
+* A admin tool

 ## Website with Javascript components